mdinger/turpl/safe-unsafe-meaning.md

 So what's the relationship between Safe and Unsafe?
 How do they interact?

-Rust models the seperation between Safe and Unsafe with the `unsafe` keyword, which can be thought as a sort of *foreign function interface* (FFI) between Safe and Unsafe.
+Rust models the separation between Safe and Unsafe with the `unsafe` keyword, which can be thought as a sort of *foreign function interface* (FFI) between Safe and Unsafe.
 This is the magic behind why we can say Safe is a safe language: all the scary unsafe bits are relagated *exclusively* to FFI *just like every other safe language*.